CSC207-UofT/course-project-bug-makers/phase2/designdocument.md

    dyslexia
 3. **Navigation Sidebar**
    - The navigation sidebar allows for easy access to all the pages of our website
-4. **Printer Friendly**
+4. **Printer-friendly calendar**
-   - The calendar format is printer friendly, which makes it quick and easy for the user to print out their schedule if needed
+   - The printer-friendly calendar format allows user to obtain a physical copy
-5. **Cross-Platform**
+5. **All platform access**
-   - MyCourse app is available on both mobile and computing devices, making it quick and easily accessible
+   - The CLI + Web app design allows both professional users and regular users to enjoy our service

 ***
 ### The 7 Principals of Universal Design